aquamatt/RedFlash/README.rst

 Sending a message
 -----------------
 POST content:

 - api_key
 - message

 URI:

 - /contact/<slug>
 - /group/<slug>

+Status codes:

-Status 403 if API key forbidden/invalid
+- Status 403 if API key forbidden/invalid
-Status 404 if user/group not known or disabled
+- Status 404 if user/group not known or disabled
-Status 201 if message sent
+- Status 201 if message sent
-Status 202 if message sent to some but not all contacts in a group Status 500 if message could not be sent due to error or empty message
+- Status 202 if message sent to some but not all contacts in a group
+- Status 500 if message could not be sent due to error or empty message

 Firing event
 ------------